 The maximum exposure to credit risk at the balance sheet date is the carrying value of each class of receivables mentioned above.

-/i/ Other receivables in the largest amount relate to the redemption of claims with the end debtor, which is not considered as a related company at the balance sheet date, as explained in note 30.
+/i/ Other receivables mainly relate to the redemption of claims with the end debtor, which is not considered as a related company at the balance sheet date.